Introduction to the Course

 Overview

-In this course, you’ll learn the core concepts, algorithms, and techniques that power machine learning.
-Whether you’re a beginner or an intermediate learner, this course offers something valuable.
-We’ll dive into the fundamentals, implement algorithms from scratch, and compare our results with scikit-learn, the widely used Python library for machine learning.
+In this course, you will learn the core concepts, algorithms, and techniques that underpin machine learning.
+Whether you are a beginner or an intermediate learner, the course offers material of practical and conceptual value.
+The content covers fundamental principles, includes hands-on implementations of algorithms from scratch, and provides systematic comparisons with scikit-learn, the widely used Python library for machine learning.

 Target audience